Resources for Students

 OISE Associate Dean Research, International & Innovation Graduate Student Conference Travel Program

-This program contributes to OISE students’ professional development by providing financial support for students presenting as first authors at refereed academic conferences.
+This program contributes to OISE students’ professional development by providing financial support for students presenting at refereed academic conferences.

 See the program website for detailed information on when and how to apply.